 “My knife,” she said.

 Rain nodded, understanding.
 “Your knife,” he agreed.
-He then walked back to his log and started trimming off branches of his hopefully soon-to-be spear.
+He then walked back to his log and started trimming off twigs from his hopefully soon-to-be spear.
+The knife was wickedly sharp and cut through the dense wood with only moderate pressure.
 He had just started on sharpening the point when Anton returned.
 He swore and stretched after slamming down the huge, furry form he had been carrying.
 It looked like a cross between a rabbit and a boar, including size.
 Anton declined to help skin the animal, leaving it to Hegar and Ameliah to prep the meal.
 He instead started building a ring of rocks around the slumbering Brovose for some inscrutable reason.
 Rain shrugged and went back to carving.
 As sharp as the knife was, the branch must have come from some sort of hardwood tree as it was taking him quite a while to get it down to a point.

 By the time the rabbit-boar stew was ready, he felt he had gotten it as sharp as it was going to get.
 He set down the knife and stood up to test out his handiwork.
 The makeshift spear was almost as tall as he was, more than slightly crooked, and a bit too heavy.
 It was better than nothing though.
 He gave it a few experimental stabs.

-Picking up the knife, he walked over to the fire, thanking Ameliah and trading it to her for a bowl of stew, juggling his spear in the crook of his arm.
+Picking up the knife, he walked over to the fire.
+He thanked Ameliah and trading it to her for a bowl of stew, juggling his spear in the crook of his arm.
 Sitting down on the ground, he blew on his soup and took a hesitant spoonful.
 Hey, not bad.
 Needs a bit of salt, but it beats the crap out of travel rations.
 My teeth thank you.

 Brovose suddenly stopped snoring and breathed in deeply.
-He climbed to his feet and stretched, running a hand through his red hair.
+He climbed to his feet and stretched, running a hand through his red hair and blinking bleerily.
 He started to move over to the fire to grab a bowl but tripped on the ring of stones that the mischievous archer had placed around him.
 He went down in a tangle of long limbs, causing Anton to spray his mouthful of soup into the fire with a sudden bark of laughter.

 The mage looked back curiously to see what had tripped him, then over at Anton.
 The archer was now choking on his soup due to his unrestrained laughter.
 Ameliah quickly de-escalated the situation by pulling Brovose back to his feet and handing him a bowl of soup.
 The mage seemed content with this, though he was scowling at the archer as he ate.